purushottam22/Author-Profiling-in-Social-Media/README.md

-###### Author Profiling on Arabic Tweets using Deep learning techniques
+### Author Profiling on Arabic Tweets using Deep learning techniques

 In this era, where everyone wants to hide there personality, the author profiling is very useful in determining the profile of author.
 Here, we are using arabic tweets to identify the gender, age and language of the authors.

-We are using python 3, Keras 2.1.1.
+## Programming Language
+- Python3

 ## Dataset
 We are using Test and Train Dataset provided by Forum for Information Retrieval Evaluation (FIRE) 2019.

 ## Model
+There are two models generated and tested on given dataset to achieve efficiency.

-We devlop two models :
+These two models are :

 - Long Short-Term Memory
 - Long Short-Term Memory + Features

 In the first model, we uses LSTM model, the main file for this model is 'Train_test.py'.

 In the second model, we uses some features which are given in a folder named 'Features'.
 This folder contains emoji counter, sentence length and many other python programs which are beneficial in determining the features of the tweets.
 The main program of second model is 'Train_test_feature.py'.